 Funding Information Service

 This Funding Information Service website is a database of different sources of funding.
 It is a subscription service, but there are organisations such as local councils and libraries that may have free access.
-You can also register for a free trial, or browse their ‘Helpful Stuff’ section free of charge.

 Should you register your marae as a charity?
 Charities Services has information for people involved in the governance of marae.
 It outlines things to consider when deciding whether to register under the Charities Act 2005.

 Explains how marae treat payments of money or payments in kind for tax purposes.
 It will also help you decide if your marae needs to register as a charity or needs to complete a tax return.

 This Kaupapa.org website presents a range of practical tools to help Iwi and Māori organisations promote their kaupapa through: